muskangillpvt/Ecommerce/README.md

 About The Project -
 This is a frontend-focused E-Commerce application built using React.
 It consumes product data from the Fake Store API and demonstrates core e-commerce functionalities such as:
-Product listing
+Product listing,
-Product details page
+Product details page,
-Add to cart
+Add to cart,
-Cart management
+Cart management,
-Routing between pages
+Routing between pages, and
-Global state management using Redux
+Global state management using Redux.

 ⚠️ Note: This project focuses on UI and frontend logic.
 It does not include real payment processing, real authentication, or backend integration.

 Project Structure -
-components/ → Reusable UI components pages/ → Page-level components (Home, Product, Cart, etc.) redux/ → Store configuration & reducers
+components/ → Reusable UI components; pages/ → Page-level components (Home, Product, Cart, etc.); redux/ → Store configuration & reducers;

 Installation & Setup -
 1. Clone the repository - git clone projectlink